- Mental Health»

 Indeed, we have absolutely no idea how important and powerful is every single thought with an emotion attached to it for our body, its chemistry, our ever changing energy field, our vitality, and consequently our looks.

 Especially those clusters of similar energy frequencies generated by those replaying thoughts and emotions of yesterday, last month, last year, or decade.
+We happen to be really strange creatures with dozen of good excuses for our self-destructive emotionality.

 Good and Bad Moods of Your Skin